ninjadrupal/vagrant-ansible-drupal7/README.md

     rm -rf ~/.vagrant.d

 Then remove vagrant reinstall and then try install the plugin again.
 We haven't quite got the bottom of what goes wrong here - sometimes it works smoothly and sometimes not.
 Issue detailed here [https://github.com/mitchellh/vagrant/issues/3769](https://github.com/mitchellh/vagrant/issues/3769)

-To support deprovisioning you also need to install the Vagrant Triggers plugin.

-    vagrant plugin install vagrant-triggers

 ## Setup steps ##